If you regularly export a changing TBX to HTML (or other formats) there are some pointers to bear in mind:

 If the document uses a lot of images it can be useful to store them outside the TBX and link to them via the export template (or possibly) inline code).
 This can help reduce TBX file size and allow for better quality web images.
-Do bear in mind that if images are stored externally they can't be seen directly in Tinderbox - though they could be added as file attribute links (harder to do if there is more than one image per note).
+Do bear in mind that if images are stored externally they cannot be seen directly in Tinderbox - though they could be added as file attribute links (harder to do if there is more than one image per note).

 Aliases can be exported via HTML view, as with full HTML export, the aliases location/links are reflected in the output page.

-Whilst aliases within Tinderbox cannot have children, from v5.8.0 aliases assume their original's children during export either for inclusion or separate export at the alias' location. (in effect as implied aliases themselves).
+Whilst aliases within Tinderbox cannot have children, aliases assume their original's children during export either for inclusion or separate export at the alias' location. (in effect as implied aliases themselves).
 This can effect recursing templates as output from an agent's aliases may recurse the original's descendants.
 In such conditions, it may be necessary to ad an alias detection argument.
 Originally a template might have the condition:

 ^if(!$IsAlias & $ChildCount)^

 The new clause ensures the inclusion of child notes - and if recursing thus all descendants - does not occur if the current item is an alias.
-Before v5.8.0 this was moot as aliases never had/exported children.